Narmilan-A/TSA-Drone-AI-Detection/model_performance/README.md

 If you keep multiple experiments, each run will create its own timestamped/config‑encoded directory under the corresponding sensor root.

 ---

-## Notes
-- HS results may include class‑imbalance handling (pixel weighting or focal loss); check notes in the corresponding training script for the exact settings.
-- Predictions are aligned to source tiles; mosaicking is optional and can be done in GIS or with a raster merge tool.
-- For reproducibility, store the `selected_bands_indices.txt` and the training config string alongside each run’s outputs.

 # Model Performance & Artifacts — Overview